History

 and the Roman Emperor forbid the import of French wines to eliminate

-their competition with the local wines.
+competition with the local wines.
 Over the next few centuries,

 France would become dominant on the world wine market.
 Monastic wineries